Our Group:

 Alumni:

-Katie Johnson (MSci student): Katie joined our lab to run a project on the role of insulin/IGF-1 signalling in anti-viral immunity in C. elegans in collaboration with Liz Duxbury.
+Katie Johnson (MSci student): Katie joined our lab to run a project on the role of insulin/IGF-1 signalling in anti-viral immunity in C. elegans in collaboration with Dr. Elizabeth Duxbury.

-Laura Travers (ERC-funded Senior Postdoctoral Research Associate): Laura has a broad interest in ageing, sexual selection, and evolutionary genetics.
+Dr. Laura Travers (ERC-funded Senior Postdoctoral Research Associate): Laura has a broad interest in ageing, sexual selection, and evolutionary genetics.
 In particular, she is interested in understanding how trade-offs between life history traits such as reproduction and lifespan drive evolutionary change.
-In the current project, she is exploring links between evolutionary and proximate causes of ageing.
+In the previous project, she explored links between evolutionary and proximate causes of ageing.
 For her PhD, she investigated the evolutionary basis and consequences of multiple mating in females.

 Zoe de Pasquale-Crighton (full-time BBSRC-funded Research Technician): Zoe joined our lab in the end of 2020.
 She primarily linked with a project exploring the trans-generational consequences of life-history trade-offs, using life-span extending pharmacological, genetic and dietary treatments.
 She also provides general assistance across the group’s projects.